ZGB97/Fitness--Program/README.md

 <h2>Description</h2>
 Web Application using PHP for the backend, and HTML/CSS/JavaScript for the frontend.
-Web application aimed to provide an easy-to-use platform for users to browse and purchase fitness programs that suit their needs.
-Created web pages some navigation among them.
-Functioning login page, with data stored in the database and in the web application.
-Created a search feature and the user registration feature.
-After, created features for users to have the ability to add, delete, and edit items from the page.
+Web application is aimed to provide an easy-to-use platform for users to browse and purchase fitness programs that suit their needs.
+I created web pages with some navigation among them.
+Also, Functioning login page, with data stored in the database and in the web application.
+I created a search feature, user registration features, and features for users to have the ability to add, delete, and edit items from the page.
 Lastly, ensured there was a focus on security measures.
 <br />